Byto-Toby/Byto-Toby/README.md

 * 🚀  I'm currently learning at all and freelancing for companies as a Developer
 * 🧠 I'm learning low-level programming, pythjon, java, HTML/CSS, game development, game desing.
 * 🤝  I'm open to collaborating on projects that have a high impact in peoples lives
-* ⚡  I love games above all indie games
+* ⚡  I love games, above all indie games

 #### Skills